 What makes you a better record label?

 The music business doesn’t do any favors for the independent artist or band.
 Even smaller independent labels operate like the "Big Guys".
 Our approach is simple; create good music and allow the artist(s) to earn their fair share.
 Music labels, large and small, use confusing contracts and confounding revenue models.
 They try to keep the artist(s) under extended contracts and find ways to pull money away from the artist.

-We have simple terms, don't control the artist through 360 contracts, and work as a team to promote the music.
+We have simple terms, allow the artist to make as much as possible and work as a team to promote the music.
 It's not just the artist's reputation that is being built, it is also our reputation.
 We take pride in everything we do.

 Tell me more about the process.

 The process starts with the song.
 If you have one or more ready for recording, we make arrangements with local studios to get you in and get the tracks recorded.
 If you are still writing the music, as a producer and musician, I can help with ideas and become your writing partner.
 During the recording process I will be your producer, listening to the song, the performance and making changes and recommendations to get the best out of the recording.
 The studio engineer may do an initial mix of the song to have as a reference when it comes back to our studio for mixing and production.